pabloblancog/pabloblancog.github.io/_posts/2020-8-30-coding-interview.md

 In this article, you will get some tips to make your coding test better.

 ## 1. Prepare the test

-### When to take the test?
-Knowing your best time to code during the day is essential.

-In my experience, in the early morning, my brain feels fresher and less tired than any other moment during the day.

 ### Master the coding platform